Social impact and financial performance

 Public institutions and long-term investors anchor the model.
 The financial foundation serves a larger purpose: creating the conditions under which economic prosperity and human wellbeing reinforce one another.

-Environmental, social, and governance standards are not a final layer of compliance.
-They form the foundation.
+Environmental, social, and governance standards form the foundation from the outset.
 Through clear separation of development, investment, and implementation responsibilities, accountability remains transparent.

 Stakeholders are engaged from the beginning.
 And value compounds over time.

-A select group of equity partners participates from the conceptual phase.
-Not as financiers, but as strategic co-developers.
+A select group of equity partners participates from the conceptual phase as strategic co-developers.

 This establishes consensus before the first commitment is made, and sustains confidence throughout the development cycle.